 ||Read & Write||Read|

-In practice, the reason to read and/or write data is manifold.
+In practice, the reason to read or write data is manifold.
 The following diagram shows a common scenario, where data producers write authoritative (full fidelity) data into the storage systems.
 These are usually privileged processes that run as part of automated data pipelines.
 As such, they have elevated rights to read and write directly from and to the storage systems.

-Embedded HMS - When you set up the Okera Platform, the default settings assume that Okera is responsible to run and maintain the metastore, which drives the Schema Registry.
+Embedded HMS - When you set up the Okera Platform, the default settings assume that Okera is responsible to run and maintain the metastore, which drives the schema registry.

 Note: You must enable the Hive client integration provided by Okera to get fully seamless functionality with an ODAS cluster.

 For cloud-based Hive setups, such as AWS EMR, Okera recommends you use the accompanying distributed file or object service, that is, S3.
 In general, you need to ensure data is kept persistent and is not stored in ephemeral storage such as, for example, EC2 instance storage, which is deleted when the compute cluster is deleted.